 Satan gets a bad rap, but those working in the devil’s name are not always as evil as they sound.
-Hail Satan? introduces The Satanic Temple (not to be confused with the Church of Satan), a non-theistic religious group that actually works towards social progress and religious freedom.
+Hail Satan? introduces The Satanic Temple (not to be confused with the Church of Satan), a non-theistic religious group that actually works toward social progress and religious freedom.
 The Satanic Temple are big believers in the separation of church and state and have been known to counter-protest in favor of abortion rights at Planned Parenthood locations.
-Director Penny Lane does an admirable job of matching the tone of the film with the tone of the group, who believe in their mission but never takes themselves too seriously, despite what their name might suggest.
+Director Penny Lane does an admirable job of matching the tone of the film with the tone of the group, who believe in their mission but never take themselves too seriously, despite what their name might suggest.

 Rotten Tomatoes: 96%

 Stars: Jex Blackmore, Chalice Blythe, Nicholas Crowe

 Everyone knows what Lin-Manuel Miranda has been up to lately, but what was he doing before he became the sensation behind In the Heights and Hamilton?
 He was part of a hip-hop improv group called Freestyle Love Supreme, which engaged audiences and hinted at Miranda’s particular set of skills that would come into focus with Hamilton.
 The group performed on Broadway for a few months from October 2019 to January 2020, so the documentary focuses on the rise of the group and their individual members, an origin story not known by many outside of the Hamilton diehard population.

 Rotten Tomatoes: 90%

 Stars: Lin-Manuel Miranda, Christopher Jackson, Anthony Veneziale